anvilresearch/sunstone/README.md

 ## Plugin Architecture

-The primary goal of a plugin architecture is extensibility; the ability to customize or add new features to software without modifying it's source code.
+The primary goal of a plugin architecture is extensibility; the ability to customize or add new features to software without modifying its source code.
-Plugins provide extensibility through modularity and by establishing well- defined interfaces for programming with the host application's internal components.
+Plugins provide extensibility through modularity and by establishing well-defined interfaces for programming with the host application's internal components.

-The modularity offered by plugins makes it possible to write large and complex programs.
+The feature-level modularity offered by plugins makes writing large and complex programs more feasible.
 But it also helps to manage project scope, since every possible contingency for user requirements need not be planned for in advance.
 Users can obtain plugins created by third-party developers and even write their own.
+Open source and proprietary code can even coexist.

 ### Dependency Injection